thomassuedbroecker/operator-helloworld/documentation/exercises/03-exercise.md

 sudo make docker-build docker-push IMG=quay.io/ktenzer/operator-helloworld:latest
 ```

 Make the `operator-helloworld` image in your quay.io account public.
-Log into quya.io, click on the image.
+Logon to quya.io, click on the image.
 Under `settings (on the left) there is option to make the image public.

 ![](../images/ex-3-00.png)